RighteousSavant/Anbernic-H700-Overlays/README.md

 One of the banes of existance is crafting overlays for every single arcade title, as they have a variety of resolutions.
 That being said, rejoice!
 Our community friend, Phanturian, has a phenomenal Arcade Bezel pack for arcade games at 640×480.
 [Check out his Reddit post!](https://www.reddit.com/r/SBCGaming/comments/1fw4qrk/)

 ## Here are the overlays available!
 I am including what you will need to setup within the RetroArch Menu for each overlay.
 You are welcome to use whatever shader or filter your heart desires.
-Yes, there are more overlays coming.
-I appreciate your patience.
 Please enjoy.

 <p align="center"><ins>Nintendo Game Boy (DMG) (160×144)</ins></p>
 <p align="center"><img width="360" height="240" alt="R Savant-34-DMG-Preview" src="https://github.com/user-attachments/assets/22e3ebb7-b27e-4791-b4d6-5b7c9551f824" />